Batteries in space

 to maintain operation.
 Even satellites in a geosynchronous orbit experience regular "eclipse periods" of varying duration.
 Vehicles such as the Apollo spacecraft and the Space Shuttle required more power than could be supplied by batteries or solar panels, and so relied on hydrogen fuel cells to provide several kilowatts of power for hundreds of hours.

 A reserve battery is a primary battery that keeps its chemical reactants separated until needed.
 This improves the standby life of the battery, since side reactions cannot occur if the electrolyte and electrodes are separated.
 In another form, the electrolyte is heated to become conductive during operation.
 Such batteries may have short service lives, but are very reliable after extended storage.
 They are used in missiles that have long standby time, or in space probes that require power during landing on a planet.

+Betavoltaic devices are also increasingly used to power microelectronic applications in space, including NASA efforts to conduct ground-based observations of the lunar south pole with autonomous sensors powered by NanoTritium batteries.

 The table below lists common battery types used in space.